-10 things to do in Narva Estonia
+10 Great Things to do in Narva, Estonia

 This post is about the best things to do in Narva in Estonia.
 Narva is the third biggest city in Estonia after Tallinn and Tartu.
 It is in the Idu Viru county at the most eastern point of the country.
 Right at the border with Russia, it is also a very different city from others in the country.

 Narva is and has always been a frontier town.
 The iconic Narva river is now the official border between the European Union with Russia.
 Already in the Middle ages the river separated Catholic Europe in the West from the Orthodox Slavs in the East.